mrmekon/itsy-gitsy/README.md

 * No permalinks.
 Links to file contents are invalidated if the file changes.
 * High memory usage for large repositories.
 * Limited to the pre-defined set of input templates.
+* Leaves output in unknown, partial state in case of errors.

 ## Main Dependencies